-- 1) Grudem amazingly accuses the Holy Spirit of error (called "inaccuracies of detail") when Agabus prophesies that Paul would be bound by Jews, though it actually happened by Romans (Acts 21:10-11, 33).
-But the Jews caused the riot that resulted in the Romans binding Paul (21:27f.), so the Spirit was not wrong in His message through Agabus. - 2) Agabus also prophesied that the Jews would hand Paul over to the Gentiles (21:11b).
-The fact that they preferred to kill him in no way argues for "inaccuracy in detail" by the Spirit as Grudem alleges, for in fact the Jews did hand him over, though involuntarily. - 3) Grudem essentially teaches that a message can be inspired but erroneous, which is incredible to imagine.
-Will God really author verbal error?
-If he does, then does he author error in our Bible?
-This is similar to saying Scripture is inspired but not inerrant in the original manuscripts. - 4) If NT "congregational prophecy" was "simply a very human-and sometimes partially mistaken-report of something the Holy Spirit brought to someone's mind" (Grudem, The Gift of Prophecy..., 14), who can determine the authoritative (accurate) from the non-authoritative (mistaken) messages of God?
+- 1) Grudem amazingly accuses the Holy Spirit of error (called "inaccuracies of detail") when Agabus prophesies that Jews would bind Paul, though Romans bound him (Acts 21:10-11, 33).
+However, the Jews instigated the riot, which led to the Romans binding Paul (21:27f.), so the Spirit was not wrong in its message through Agabus. - 2) Agabus also prophesied that the Jews would hand Paul over to the Gentiles (21:11b).
+The fact that they preferred to kill him in no way argues for "inaccuracy in detail" by the Spirit as Grudem alleges, for the Jews did hand him over, though involuntarily. - 3) Grudem essentially teaches that a message can be inspired but erroneous, which is incredible to imagine.
+Will God really speak error?
+If so, what about our Bible?
+This is akin to saying Scripture is inspired but not inerrant in its original manuscripts.
+While there have always been false (erroneous) prophecies from Satan, it is incredible that evangelicals now actually believe in "inspired but erroneous" messages from God himself! - 4) If NT "congregational prophecy" was "simply a very human-and sometimes partially mistaken-report of something the Holy Spirit brought to someone's mind" (Grudem, The Gift of Prophecy..., 14), who can determine the authoritative (accurate) from the non-authoritative (mistaken) messages of God?

-d.
-Any Christian can prophesy.
+- d.
+Any Christian may prophesy.
 As defined earlier, this new view on prophecy is simply "telling something that God has spontaneously brought to mind" (Grudem, "Why Christians Can Still Prophesy," 29).
-Since any Christian can share something that the Lord has impressed in his/her mind, any believer can exercise prophecy.

-- 1) "Are all apostles?
+Since any Christian can share something that the Lord has impressed in his/her mind, prophecy can be exercised by any believer.
+Response: - 1) "Are all apostles?
 Are all prophets?"
-(1 Cor.
-12:29).
-The obvious answer is "no" as God distributes gifts as He wills (12:11, 18), so has not given the potential of the same gift to every believer.
-Therefore, not every Christian should or can have the gift of prophecy. - 2) "Follow the way of love and eagerly desire spiritual gifts, especially the gift of prophecy" (1 Cor.
-14:1; cf. v.
-39) does not exhort each individual believer to prophesy.
-If it did, it would contradict the verses just preceding it (see above).
-Rather, this is written in the second person plural ("all of you") encourage the church as a whole to promote prophecy over tongues-this is not a command to each believer.
-The context indicates that the church should emphasize prophecy rather than tongues. - 3) Grudem supposes that any believer can even discern prophecy (The Gift..., 60-62; cf. 1 Cor.
-14:29), but the most logical antecedent of "the others" is the "prophets" noted in the first part of the verse.
-Paul used allos, the word for "another of the same kind," rather than heteros, meaning "another of a different kind" (i.e., not a prophet).
-Grudem notes, "Especially hard to believe is the idea that the teachers, administrators and other church leaders without special gifts of prophecy would sit passively awaiting the verdict of an elite [prophetic] group" (p.
+(1 Cor 12:29).
+The obvious answer is "no" since God distributes the gifts as He wills (12:11, 18) and therefore has not given the potential of the same gift to every believer.
+Thus, this verse is clear that not every Christian should or can have the gift of prophecy. - 2) "Follow the way of love and eagerly desire spiritual gifts, especially the gift of prophecy" (1 Cor 14:1; cf. v.
+39) does not exhort each believer to prophesy.
+If it did, it would contradict 1 Corinthians 12:29 (quoted above), which says that it is not God's will for all to prophesy.
+Instead, this is written in the second person plural ("all of you") to encourage the whole church to promote prophecy over tongues.
+This is consistent with Paul's limitation of no more than three prophets speaking per service (14:29). - 3) Grudem supposes that even the discernment of prophecy can be exercised by any believer (The Gift..., 60-62; cf. 1 Cor 14:29), but the most logical antecedent of "the others" is the "prophets" noted in the first part of the verse.
+Paul used allos ("another of the same kind") rather than heteros ("another of a different kind"; i.e., not a prophet).
+Grudem notes, "Especially hard to believe is the idea that the teachers, administrators, and other church leaders without special gifts of prophecy would sit passively awaiting the verdict of an elite [prophetic] group" (p.
 62).
 But is this so hard to imagine?
 "Inspired spokesmen were in the best position to judge spontaneously whether a new utterance agreed with Paul's teaching...
-The responsibility of New Testament prophets to weigh the prophecies of others does not imply that true prophets were capable of giving false prophecies, but that false prophets could disguise their falsity by occasional true utterances" (Farnell, 84-85, emphasis mine).
+The responsibility of New Testament prophets to weigh the prophecies of others does not imply that true prophets could give false prophecies, but that false prophets could disguise their falsity by occasional true utterances" (Farnell, 84-85).